 Friedrichs v.
 California Teachers Association A Preview For 2016 Bargaining

-Todd Lyon and Fallon Niedrist's article “Friedrichs v.
+Todd Lyon's article “Friedrichs v.
 California Teachers Association A Preview For 2016 Bargaining” was featured in NPELRA Connections February 2016 newsletter.

 On January 11, 2016, the Supreme Court heard oral argument in Friedrichs v.
 California Teachers Association, a case involving the constitutionality of “fair share” union dues.
 The facts of this case are familiar to public employers: once a union becomes the exclusive bargaining representative, the union may establish an “agency shop” arrangement, under which the union requires employees to either join the union or pay the equivalent of dues to cover their “fair share” of the costs of representation.
 Under a previous decision called Abood v.
 Detroit Board of Education, the Supreme Court held that the First Amendment prohibits unions from compelling nonmembers to support political activities of the union, but unions may require nonmembers to pay for costs associated with being the exclusive bargaining representative, such as negotiating and contract administration.
 To comply with this requirement, unions must send notices to all nonmembers which break down the chargeable and nonchargeable portion of the fee.
 In Friedrichs, to avoid paying the nonchargeable portion of the fee, nonmembers had to affirmatively opt out each year.